lorenzozangari/ME2-BERT/README.md

 ### Input arguments

-### Input Arguments for the Model Training and Evaluation Pipeline

 The following are the input arguments used in the script, along with their descriptions and default values: